rita-barbosa/LAPR4-2324/docs/sprint-c/us_3001/readme.md

 - **3001.7** Connected applications exchange messages with adequate codes described in RCOMP's ("Application Protocol").
 - **3001.8** After establishing connection with the server, the client application must undertake a user authentication procedure by sending an AUTH request carrying a username and a password.
+- **3001.9** The state referred to is the application state, not the recruitment process one.

 **Dependencies/References:**